ksonnet/ksonnet/docs/cli-reference/ks_prototype_preview.md

 ## ks prototype preview

-Expand prototype, emitting the generated code to stdout
+Preview a prototype's output without creating a component (stdout)

 ### Synopsis

-Expand prototype uniquely identified by (possibly partial) `prototype-name` , filling in parameters from flags, and emitting the generated code to stdout.

-Note also that `prototype-name` need only contain enough of the suffix of a name to uniquely disambiguate it among known names.
-For example, 'deployment' may resolve ambiguously, in which case `use` will fail, while 'deployment' might be unique enough to resolve to 'io.ksonnet.pkg.single-port-deployment'.
+This `preview` command expands a prototype with CLI flag parameters, and emits the resulting manifest to stdout.
+This allows you to see the potential output of a `ks generate` command without actually creating a new component file.

+The output is formatted in Jsonnet.
+To see YAML or JSON equivalents, first create a component with `ks generate` and then use `ks show`.

+### Related Commands

+* `ks generate` — Use the specified prototype to generate a component manifest

+### Syntax

 ```
-ks prototype preview <prototype-name> [type] [parameter-flags]
+ks prototype preview <prototype-name> [parameter-flags]
 ```

 ### Examples

 ```

 # Preview prototype 'io.ksonnet.pkg.single-port-deployment', using the
 # 'nginx' image, and port 80 exposed.
-ks prototype preview io.ksonnet.pkg.prototype.simple-deployment \
+ks prototype preview single-port-deployment \
   --name=nginx                              \
-  --image=nginx

-# Preview prototype using a unique suffix of an identifier.
-See
-# introduction of help message for more information on how this works.
-ks prototype preview simple-deployment \
-  --name=nginx                         \
-  --image=nginx
+  --image=nginx                             \
+  --port=80
 ```

 ### Options inherited from parent commands